Labor Day 2022 mattress sales you can shop today at Mattress Firm, Nectar and Serta

 Queen size mattresses for as low as $199.99

 If you want to widen your search for the perfect sleeper, visit Mattress Firm.
-The outlet is still hosting a 72-Hour sale ahead of Labor Day 2022 with huge discounts on sleep essentials, including the Sleepy's Basic firm innerspring mattress, typically listed in the queen size for $249.99 but now 20% off, ringing up for $199.99.
+The outlet is hosting a Labor Day 2022 sale with huge discounts on sleep essentials, including the Sleepy's Basic firm innerspring mattress, typically listed in the queen size for $249.99 but now 20% off, ringing up for $199.99.
 The developer says the standard mattress has a sturdy feel meant to relieve the lower back pain that stomach sleepers may feel.

 Shop the Mattress Firm Labor Day mattress sale